paolo-mangini/paolo-mangini.github.io/content/index.md

 - Use of Latex
 - Use of Wolfram Mathematica
 - Use of Word and PowerPoint
-- Soft skills: public speaking, problem solving, teamwork, curiosity, organizational ability, analytical thinking
+- Soft skills: public speaking, problem solving, teamwork, curiosity, organizational ability, analytical thinking, adaptability

 ## Hobbies
 - Reading